(Full time) 2022 start

 Career opportunities

-You have various opportunities open to you as a Financial Mathematics graduate, including quantitative analysis, risk management, investment banking, financial consultancy, insurance, accounting and academia.
+From day one, we encourage you to think beyond your time at Leeds and reflect on a meaningful career.
+You have a wide range of opportunities open to you as a Financial Mathematics graduate, including quantitative analysis, risk management, investment banking, financial consultancy, insurance, accounting and academia.

 Careers support